 No, you do not have to sign up for a specific time to take the exam.
 Students are welcome to come once per day for each of the assigned testing days.
-Tests are first come, first served, so it is recommended you arrive 10-15 minutes early.
+Tests are first come, first serve, so it is recommended you arrive 10-15 minutes early.

 How can I use my SDR accommodation for the Language Primer test?

 Please contact Kelsie Poe at email@example.com to arrange accommodations.